Nion Logo

 Nanoanalysis by bright-field STEM

-BF image of α-Al2O3 showing the characteristic zig-zags of the structure.
+al2o3 zigzags BF image of α-Al2O3 showing the characteristic zig-zags of the structure.
 A stacking fault of the (1120) type occurs in this crystal, where an extra zig-zag layer originating from the left terminates in a partial dislocation in the center of the image.
 The dislocation has a single O column at its core.

 ORNL Cs-corrected HB603 STEM (300 kV), courtesy N. Shibata and S.J.Pennycook